-Carina is a 3rd generation equestrian who currently trains her Belgian x Haflinger gelding (below) at one of the top dressage barns in the country.
+Carina is a 3rd generation equestrian who currently trains her Belgian x Haflinger gelding (below) in the fine art of dressage.
 Carina recently medically retired from the U.S. Army after 17 years of service as an aviator turned JAG attorney.
 After taking orders for many years, Carina is inventing a new, creative, entrepreneurial, and autonomous future for herself.
 EQuine AMerica is 1/3 of that invention.
-The other 2/3 is Carina’s new law firm, CLR Law, PLLC, which focuses on estates, equine law, and land use law.
+The other 2/3 is Carina’s new law firm, CLR Law, PLLC, which focuses on legacy planning, equine law, and land use law.

 EQuine AMerica Magazine is a product of CLR Media, LLC—a female, disabled veteran-owned and operated American company.

 Afonso is the President of BemAmostra Editora, a graphic design firm in Santa Catarina, Brazil.
 He is also the previous owner/publisher of international show jumping magazine, Equestre Americas—EQuine AMerica’s predecessor.
 As such, Afonso also serves as a mentor and trusted advisor to Carina as she continues to figure out the fine art of magazine publishing and develops CLR Media, LLC.